coder/docs/getting-started/data-scientists.md

 At this point, you'll import your image, which you can think of as a template for your workspace.
 This template contains the language version, tooling, and dependencies you need to work on the project.
-In this case, the image also contains a `configure` file that will clone the data science project from GitHub to your workspace.
+In this case, the image also contains a `configure` script that will clone the data science project from GitHub to your workspace.

 To import an image: